Allergy Time Side Effects

 7. Weiler JM, Donnelly A, Campbell BH, Connell JT, Diamond L, Hamilton LH, Rosenthal RR, Hemsworth GR, Perhach JL, Jr "Multicenter, double-blind, multiple-dose, parallel-groups efficacy and safety trial of azelastine, chlorpheniramine, and placebo in the treatment of spring allergic rhinitis."
 J Allergy Clin Immunol 82 (1988): 801-11

 8. Thach BT, Chase TN, Bosma JF "Oral facial dyskinesia associated with prolonged use of antihistaminic decongestants."
 N Engl J Med 293 (1975): 486-7

 9. "Product Information.
 Chlortrimeton (chlorpheniramine)."
 Schering-Plough, Liberty Corner, NJ.

 10. Deringer PM, Maniatis A "Chlorpheniramine-induced bone-marrow suppression."
 Lancet 1 (1976): 432

 11. Eisner EV, LaBocki NL, Pinckney L "Chlorpheniramine-dependent thrombocytopenia."
 JAMA 231 (1975): 735-6

 12. Hardin AS "Chlorpheniramine and agranulocytosis ."
 Ann Intern Med 108 (1988): 770

 13. Kanoh T, Jingami H, Uchino H "Aplastic anaemia after prolonged treatment with chlorpheniramine ."
 Lancet 1 (1977): 546-7

-Not all side effects for Allergy Time may be reported.
-You should always consult a doctor or healthcare professional for medical advice.
-Side effects can be reported to the FDA here.
+Some side effects of Allergy Time may not be reported.
+Always consult your doctor or healthcare specialist for medical advice.
+You may also report side effects to the FDA.

 More about Allergy Time (chlorpheniramine)